 This is a basic course which includes the fundamentals of print reading, the meaning of lines, views, dimensions, notes, specifications, and structural shapes.
 Welding symbols and assembly drawings as used in fabrication work are also covered.
-(Prerequisites: ENG 100, MAT 100 or MAT 152, RDG 100)
+(Prerequisites: ENG 100, MAT 152, RDG 100)